oasisprotocol/old-docs/src/tutorials/deploy-solidity.md

 ## Quickstart

-If you have the Oasis Toolchain installed and just want to deploy right away:
+If you have the Oasis toolchain installed and just want to deploy right away:

 1. Clone this repo.
 2. Install dependencies with `npm install`.
-3. Run a local oasis network with `oasis chain` in a separate terminal window.
+3. Run a local blockchain server with `oasis chain` in a separate terminal window.
 4. Run `truffle deploy` or `node deploy-compound`.

 ## Prerequisites

-If you haven't already installed the Oasis Toolchain, these docs will help you do so.
-You can test your installation using oasis commands:
+This tutorial assumes that you have [already installed the Oasis toolchain](https://docs.oasis.dev/quickstart.html#install-the-oasis-toolchain).
+Your installation was successful if the following command works without error:

 ```bash
 oasis --version
 ```

-Using the Oasis Toolchain, you can create a local network (or "personal blockchain") very similar to the truffle develop command or Ganache.
-Run the following:
+Using the Oasis toolchain, you can run a local blockchain server, just like you can with [`truffle develop`](https://www.trufflesuite.com/docs/truffle/getting-started/using-truffle-develop-and-the-console) or [Ganache](https://github.com/trufflesuite/ganache-cli), as follows:

 ```bash
 oasis chain